groue/GRMustache/guides/runtime/helpers.md

 In order to have a template-wide `localize` helper, we won't attach it to any specific model.
 Instead, we'll isolate it in a specific class, `TemplateUtils`, and make sure this class is provided to GRMustache when rendering our template.

-Let's first declare our helper class:
+Since we don't need to carry any state, let's declare our `localizeSection:withContext:` selector as a class method:

     @interface TemplateUtils: NSObject
+        + (NSString *)localizeSection:(GRMustacheSection *)section withContext:(id)context;
     @end

-Since our helper doesn't carry any state, let's declare our `localizeSection:withContext:` selector as a class method:

-      + (NSString *)localizeSection:(GRMustacheSection *)section withContext:(id)context;

 #### The literal inner content